vipra-uwf/vipra-1.0/Documentation/ResearcherFiles/behaviors/VIPRA_Behaviors.md

 Currently, only pedestrian `Velocity` can be scaled.

 - Attributes are described in (§Att.).
-- Attribute Values are described in (§Att.
-TODO ).
+- Attribute Values are described in (§Att.1 ).

----

 ---